About the Program

 Achieving equity and excellence nationwide requires the insight of tough and talented leaders from both K–12 and higher education, including classroom educators, administrators, counselors, researchers, advocates, and policymakers.
 The College Board Professional Fellowship Program identifies, supports, and rewards the work of rising thought leaders in education.
 College Board Fellows are outstanding professionals who have a track record of working effectively to close achievement and attainment gaps in their schools, colleges, and communities.
 These Fellows come from a wide range of backgrounds, experiences, and points of view.

-College Board Fellows are outstanding professionals between the ages of 28 to 45, who have a track record of effectively closing achievement and attainment gaps in their schools, colleges, and communities.
+College Board Fellows are outstanding professionals with less than ten years experience in the field, who have a track record of effectively closing achievement and attainment gaps in their schools, colleges, and communities.
 Fellows share a potential for professional growth and leadership.
 By highlighting and supporting these leaders, the College Board seeks to foster the next generation of national education leaders, and support their essential work of propelling all students forward to success.

 Benefits of the Fellowship

 - A one-time award of $5,000 to provide additional support to sustain ongoing, high-impact efforts

 - Funding to attend the College Board Forum